chmod0077/ThomasFrs/README.md

 # Hi there!
 - Hi, I'm Thomas François aka ThomasFrs.
-- I've been working on multiple projects using multiple coding languages (C# and mostly Python)\
+- I've been working on multiple projects using multiple coding languages (C, C++, JS, C# and mostly Python)\
 from the moment I started programming in April 2020.
 - I mostly upload games since they require a lot of work and are worthy of being shared,\
 I also upload small programs that I use on a day-to-day basis.